frostproject/create-roblox-app/README.md

 ## Philosophy

-- **One Command**: Just run a single command, and you’ll get a ready-to-go Roblox project with a cohesive curated setup.
+- **One Command**: Just run a single command, and you'll get a ready-to-go Roblox project with a cohesive curated setup.
 Choose between a "Full" or "Minimal" template depending on your needs.
 - **No Configuration Required**: You don't need to configure anything.
 A solid configuration for both development and production builds is included out of the box so you can focus on writing code.
-- **No "Lock-In"**: You’re free to remove any pre-installed tools and customize the setup however you like.
+- **No "Lock-In"**: You're free to remove any pre-installed tools and customize the setup however you like.

-## What’s Included?
+## What's Included?

 Your environment will have everything you need to build a modern Roblox library, game or plugin: